PEOPLE Management Strategies: A No-Nonsense Guide for Managers

 No one wants to work just for a paycheck.
 They want to feel like what they do actually matters.

-Purpose is the driving force behind motivation, engagement, and long-term success.
+Purpose is the driving force behind employee motivation, engagement, and long-term success.
 But here’s the challenge: leaders often assume purpose is something you can simply tell employees to have.

 In reality, real purpose is deeply felt in day-to-day work.
 People managers proactively help their teams connect with it.